 Vegetable lovers alert!
 Café Atchafalaya, a charming Garden District restaurant in an old corner house, is a paradise for taste buds tickled by southern-style produce.
 Not to slight such extraordinary entrees as pork chops with andouille and cornbread stuffing and a Jack Daniel’s apricot glaze or fried chicken livers with pepper jelly, but what makes our hearts go pitty-pat is the long list of vegetables posted every day on the blackboard.

-Late May, we chose from this list: fried corn fritters (loaded with sweet kernels), turnip greens, candied yams (so spicy!), field peas, carrots, blackeyed peas, creamed spinach, mashed potatoes, baked Creole tomato, butter beans (velvet-textured!), Creole succotash, and a baked Vidalia onion so soft and sweet that it had nearly become syrup.
+In the Spring, you will choose from a list such as this: fried corn fritters (loaded with sweet kernels), turnip greens, candied yams (so spicy!), field peas, carrots, blackeyed peas, creamed spinach, mashed potatoes, baked Creole tomato, butter beans (velvet-textured!), Creole succotash, and a baked Vidalia onion so soft and sweet that it had nearly become syrup.
 To season the vegetables, each table is arrayed with a half-dozen bottles of hot sauce (habanero, jalapeno) and peppers; and all meals are accompanied by baskets of wonderful cornbread, both plain and jalapeno/cheese flavored.

 Did we mention that fried green tomatoes are always available?
 And that the bread pudding is dark and crusty, served warm under an intoxicating spill of cognac sauce?